replicate/cog/docs/getting-started.md

     wget https://storage.googleapis.com/tensorflow/keras-applications/resnet/resnet50_weights_tf_dim_ordering_tf_kernels.h5

-Then, we need to write some code to describe how inferences are run on the model.
+Then, we need to write some code to describe how predictions are run on the model.
 Save this to `predict.py`:

 ```python
 import cog